carafelix/recipes-html/README.md

 ## The inspiration

-I looked trough the internet to some Old School sites and really found out some inspiration there, mostly coming from [SpaceJam Website](https://www.spacejam.com/1996/), really love the design idea, and started looking to the implementation, mostly inspecting the DOM.
+I looked trough the internet for some Old School sites and really found out some inspiration there, mostly coming from [SpaceJam Website](https://www.spacejam.com/1996/), really love the design idea, and started looking to the implementation, mostly inspecting the DOM.
 So that way I found they cleverly used Table Cells to align everything, plus the, nowadays depracated ```align="center" & valign="x"``` property.